 St. Gem, Gustavus, Papers, 1901-1904, (C1642)

-Speeches, essays, and songs about the St. Gem family, Ste.
+The papers of Gustavus St. Gem contain speeches, essays, and songs about the St. Gem family, Ste.
 Genevieve, MO, and the Louisiana Territory.
-Settlement of Missouri, Kaskaskia, IL, Louisiana Purchase, pioneer conditions, and holiday celebrations.
+Subjects include settlement of Missouri, Kaskaskia, IL, Louisiana Purchase, pioneer conditions, and holiday celebrations.

 Standley Family, Papers, 1852, 1996, (C3432)